-Motivation: Advances in hardware technology, as well as the developments in software and algorithms, have enabled the detailed study of complex networks such as the Internet, biological networks, social networks, and various infrastructure networks.
-The study of these complex systems has significantly increased interest in various random graph models.
+Motivation: Advances in hardware technology as well as the developments in software and algorithms have enabled the detailed study of complex networks such as the Internet, biological networks, social networks, and various infrastructure networks.
+The study of these complex systems has significantly increased the interest in various random graph models.
 Many real-world systems and networks are modeled and analyzed using various random graph models.
 These models must incorporate relevant properties such as degree distribution and clustering coefficient.
 Many of them, such as the preferential attachment (PA) model, Chung-Lu (CL), stochastic Kronecker, stochastic block model (SBM), and block two-level Erdos-Renyi (BTER) models, have been devised to capture those properties.
-As some of the complex networks grow, it has become necessary to correspondingly generate massive random networks efficiently.
-A smaller network may not exhibit the same behavior, even if both networks are generated using the same model.
+As some of the complex networks grow, it has become necessary to correspondingly generate massive random networks are generated using the same model.
 The generative algorithms for these models are mostly sequential and take a prohibitively long time to create large-scale graphs.
 We are working on developing efficient parallel algorithms for producing random graphs using various models.